-Our hydrogen sensor solution, VOCID® Purity, is now welcoming you for alpha and beta testing!
+Our hydrogen sensor solution, VOCID® H2 Confirm, is now welcoming you for alpha and beta testing!
 We have already started this process with several customers as businesses want to apply our technology for hydrogen monitoring.

 Companies Piloting our Hydrogen Sensor